Rules about bonfires and dark smoke

 It is contrary to the Clean Air Act 1993 to emit dark smoke from any chimney of any building (subject to permitted exemptions) unless the burning is part of a process authorised by the Environmental Protection Act 1990.

 The Clean Air Act prohibits the emission of dark smoke from burning of waste materials on any industrial or trade premises.

-Burning of waste material on building or demolition sites can result in dark smoke emissions.
-This can cause a nuisance and be a source of harmful air pollutants.
+Dark smoke emissions cause a nuisance and .can be a source of harmful air pollutants.

 How we can help